katiepeters/hiring-test/README.md

 * Use interactive graphics (ex. charts) to show data on the region page.
 * Incorporate relevant data in addition to carbon intensity, either from the National Grid API or another public API.
 * Make app responsive (for different screen sizes).
-* Address web accessibility.
+* Add web accessibility.
+* Add localization.

 #### Other
 * Use TypeScript.
 * Include unit tests.
-* Implement a code linter and configure which rules to use.
+* Implement a code linter and configure which rules to use (perhaps select some of your favorite and/or most-used rules?).
-* Host/deploy the app.

 ### Allowances

 * Any reasonable React/JS/node framework to bootstrap and build your app.
-* UI component libraries (but only for supplemental functionality, not to fulfill requirements).
+* UI component libraries (but only for supplemental functionality, not to fulfill any requirements).

+## Just for Kicks
+One Mr. Will Buckingham would very much like you to host the running app somewhere.
+We will leave this up to you ;)

 ## API Docs